Local limits of random spanning trees in random environment: Preliminaries

 We refer to \cite{BS01} for a more formal introduction.

 As the complete graph is transitive and the edge weights are i.i.d., the edge weights form an exchangeable sequence of random variables.
-In particular, the averaged law is invariant under any permutation of the vertices so we may as well fix the random vertex $v_n = 1$.
-In particular, the local weak convergence of the RSTRE to some rooted graph $(\mathcal{S},v)$ with law $\mu$ is equivalent to
+In particular, the averaged law $\widehat{\P}_{n,\beta}$ is invariant under any permutation of the vertices, so we may as well fix the random vertex $v_n = 1$.
+In particular, the local weak convergence of the RSTRE to some rooted graph $(\mathcal{S},v)$ is equivalent to

 for all $r \geq 1$ and rooted graphs $(H,o)$.
-In this case we write $\cT(1) \xrightarrow{d} \mathcal{S}(v)$.
+In this case we write $(\cT, 1) \xrightarrow{d} (\mathcal{S},v)$.

-Recall from Theorem \ref{T:local_limit} that $(\mathcal{P}, o)$ is the Poisson(1) branching process conditioned to survive forever with root $o$.
-The following result was first proven in \cite{Gri80}. \begin{theorem} The UST on the complete graph converges locally to $(\mathcal{P}, o)$. \end{theorem} As mentioned in the introduction, since the work of \cite{Gri80}, the local convergence has been extended to other families of graphs in e.g.\ \cite{BP93} and \cite{NP22}.
-For instance, the authors of \cite{NP22} show that the above theorem holds for any (almost) $d$-regular graph sequence with degrees diverging as the number of vertices in the graph increases.
+Recall from Theorem~\ref{T:local_limit} that $(\mathcal{P}, o)$ is the tree associated to the Poisson(1) branching process conditioned to survive forever with root $o$.
+The following result was first proven in \cite{Gri80}. \begin{theorem} The UST on the complete graph converges locally to $(\mathcal{P}, o)$. \end{theorem} As mentioned in the introduction, since the work of \cite{Gri80}, it has been shown that $(\mathcal{P}, o)$ is also the local limit of the UST on other families of graphs, see e.g.\ \cite{BP93} and \cite{NP22}.
+For instance, the authors of \cite{NP22} show that the above theorem holds for any (almost) $d$-regular graph sequence with $d$ diverging as the number of vertices in the graph increases.

 The local limit of the MST has been studied less intensively.
-Nonetheless, in \cite{Add13} it was proved that the MST on the complete graph converges to a local limit, and by showing that the limit has cubic volume growth compared to the quadratic volume growth of $\mathcal{P}$, that the limiting object is different than $\mathcal{P}$.
-We state their result in the following theorem, and note that in \cite{Add13} the convergence is stronger by also taking into account the edge weights of the tree.
+Nonetheless, in \cite{Add13} it was proved that the MST on the complete graph converges to a local limit (with a definition of local convergence that is slightly different from the one defined above).
+Furthermore, by showing that the limit has cubic volume growth compared to the quadratic volume growth of $\mathcal{P}$, the limiting object is different from $\mathcal{P}$.
+We note that part of their result can also be deduced from \cite[Theorem~5.4]{AS04}.
+The more recent work of \cite{NT24}, which also studies spectral and diffusive properties of the limiting object, shows that the convergence also takes place with respect to the local weak convergence defined at the start of the section.
+The following is Theorem 6.1 of \cite{NT24}, which we will apply to the complete graph $K_n$.

-\begin{theorem} There exists a random rooted tree $(\mathcal{M} ,o)$ such that the MST converges locally to $(\mathcal{M},o)$. \end{theorem}
+\begin{theorem} There exists a random rooted tree $(\mathcal{M} ,o)$ such that the MST on a sequence of finite, simple, connected, regular graphs with degree tending to infinity converges locally to $(\mathcal{M}, o)$. \end{theorem}